slowernews/wisdom-tldr/README.md

 Trust is not earned, is exchanged.

 > *'I'm not upset that you lied to me.
 I'm upset that from now on I can't believe on you.' -- Nietzsche*

+disapointment destroys trust and causes a person to become less emotionally available.

 ===
 ###On achievement